cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 Similarly, light commits, `wire_format = 0x0007`, are defined as follow.
 The commit message is extended with the `TreeSlice`, a `GroupInfo`, and the `decryption_node_index` for the decryption key of the path secret.

+> XXX(RLB): The LightCommit structure here seems unnecessarily verbose.
+It seems
+> like the commit operation here is actually almost exactly the same as the join
+> operation -- the only difference is that you get the `joiner_secret` from the
+> last key schedule rather than the Welcome.
+>
+> Note also that the function served by `decryption_node_index` here is done by
+> finding a common ancestor with the committer in the Welcome case; would be handy
+> to re-use that logic here.
+>
+> Given all that, I would be tempted to define a new ContentType (which could go
+> in PublicMessage or PrivateMessage) that just has a GroupInfo, and a GroupInfo
+> extension for the required HPKECiphertext.
+Compared to the struct below:
+> * `commit` corresponds to the HPKECiphertext extension
+> * `tree_info` is in a TreeSlice extension (or external some unspecified way)
+> * `group_info` is the same
+> * `decryption_node_index` is computed as the common ancestor with
+>   `group_info.sender`, as in the Welcome case.
+>
+> This doesn't seem like it really changes the analysis, just ships the
+> information around differently so that it's a ligher extension (heh) and
+> compatible with PrivateMessage.

 ~~~tls
 struct {